Categories

 14. Traction & Flotation

 Depending on conditions, you will need extra traction, such as microspikes or crampons.
 For deep fresh snow, snowshoes are essential for flotation.
 The size of the snowshoe needs to be sufficient to support your body weight, plus your pack weight.
-For information concerning picking appropriate snowshoes see Snowshoe tips.
+For basic information concerning picking appropriate snowshoes see Snowshoe tips.

 Standard trekking poles need to be fitted with large snow baskets to prevent the poles from sinking too far into the snow (about 4-inch disks for deep fresh snow and 2.5 for firm consolidated snow).
 Snow baskets are important for balance when you are carrying a pack in unstable snow.
+Replace the larger snow baskets with smaller ones when the snow becomes hard in the Spring and Summer because they can prevent the trekking poles from gripping the snow on slopes.

 In some terrain, you may also need an ice ax.
 Because of the risks of falling and head injuries, a helmet is important.